Vindevius/KelariosNotes/content/D&D Kelarios/Sessions/Session Logs/The Vile Ones Logs/Session 21 (27 Jun 2024).md

 Orion called on Aeontas for Divine Intervention, which Aeontas immediately answered.
 Orion began to glow, his eyes turning pure silver, as Aeontas empowered Orion and his spells, renewing Orion's hope.

 After Comrad broke through the spell, Domexius targeted him and the newly empowered party cleric Orion, bringing both near death.
-Orion choose to heal Comrad instead of himself.
+Orion chose to heal Comrad instead of himself.
 At this moment, Charadraak stepped out from the relative safety of the Council of the Stars and pointed at Domexius, casting Wish.

 A mass of energy hit Domexius with the full force of Charadraak's wrath, sending Domexius into his chromatic awakening.
 The spell also had the consequence of sapping all of Charadraak's strength, which left Charadraak helpless as Domexius, now flowing with elemental energy, charged directly at Charadraak.
 The party watched as Domexius engulfed Charadraak, swallowing Charadraak whole.